-B&L has selected staff in all office locations to be trained first aiders.
+Bryen Langley has selected staff in all office locations and on all projects to be trained first aiders.
 Names and locations of First Aid trained office staff are available from the Human Resources department.
 This training is renewed every three years.